julianeon/julianeon/books.md

 Tim Wu's The Attention Merchants is a terrific history of mass media and its associated technologies.

 On an even bigger scale, I learned a lot from Global Capitalism by Freidan.
-It goes well with The Penguin History of the World by Roberts & Westad.
+It pairs well with The Penguin History of the World by Roberts & Westad.

 Among business biographies, my favorite is Ray Kroc's Grinding It Out.
 Meyer's Setting The Table has a lot to teach about Support.
 Maney's The Maverick & His Machine is a good history of early pre-computer IBM.